reachme1212/electionanalysis/README.md

 **Overview of Election Audit:**

-    We received the project from Colorado Board of elections employee , task is to complete election audit of a recent congressional election for 3 county's in Colorado, below are the questions we are trying to answer in this analysis.
+    I received the project from Colorado Board of elections employee , my task is to complete election audit of a recent congressional election for 3 county's in Colorado, below are the questions we are trying to answer in this analysis.